Skip to content

 • [current-user:name] -- the logged-in user's name.

-Global tokens are always visible, even when no replay data is loaded.
+Global tokens are always visible in Review flow mode, even when no replay data is loaded.

 Template tokens